Mold Assessors and Remediators

 October 27, 2017

 Mold Remediation Companies and Contractors: To file, amend or cancel a mold remediation notice, use TDLR's Mold Remediation Notification System.
-The fee for a residential and commercial projects is $25.
-However, for the month of November 2017 (November 1-30, 2017), you can file a notification without a fee.
-Starting December 1, the $25 fee is due at the time you file the notification.
+The fee for a residential or commercial mold remediation project is $25.
 There is no fee to amend or cancel a notification.
-If you filed a notification with DSHS before November 1, 2017 and need to amend or cancel it after November 1, please contact TDLR at CS.Mold@tdlr.texas.gov.

 October 27, 2017